Leica Q Typ 116 vs Nikon D7500

 Review summary: Leica Q Typ 116 vs Nikon D7500

-So what conclusions can be drawn?
+So how do things add up?
 Is the Leica Q Typ 116 better than the Nikon D7500 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.